Adjuster

 To avoid this, insurance companies hire adjusters to investigate claims and help arrive at settlements that are fair to both the insurer and the insured.
 The adjuster communicates with the insured throughout the claims process on behalf of the insurance company.

-What does an adjuster do?
+What does a claims adjuster do?

-The job of a claims adjuster is a busy one.
 When an insured person files a claim with their insurance company, that claim will be assigned to an adjuster.
 The adjuster will then start a claim file and collect the necessary details.
 They need to deliver a report to the insurance company that explains everything about the claim and how much the insurer should pay to settle it.
 The adjuster will also analyze the insurance policy to determine which parts of the claim are or are not covered.

 Example